smha118/qcb_intro_to_R/README.md

-# qcb_intro_to_R
+# Welcome to QCB introduction to R!
-Workshop material for QCB Intro to R
+This repository contains workshop materials for QCB intro to R workshop.
-Part 1 is needed for Day 1
-and Part 2 is needed for Day 2 & 3.
+Part 1 will be needed for Day 1 and Part 2 will be used for Day 2 and 3.

 For more information please visit (<a href="https://qcb.ucla.edu/collaboratory/workshops/w3-intro-to-r/">https://qcb.ucla.edu/collaboratory/workshops/w3-intro-to-r/</a>)